How to Improve Bladder Control

 Bladder training is often the first step for those learning how to improve bladder control.
 When you have poor bladder control, your body can become accustomed to urinating at even the slightest urge.
 You might even find yourself urinating preemptively to avoid an accident.
 In this case, bladder training can be helpful.

 To train your bladder, identify your urination pattern to find out how frequently you visit the bathroom.
 Then, you can work on gradually lengthening the amount of time between trips, starting with as little as an extra 15 minutes.
 Doing this can help increase your bladder capacity and minimize your time in the bathroom.
 Training your bladder this way takes time, so it's important to have patience.

 Pelvic Floor Exercises

-Finally, do your best to avoid foods and beverages that may cause bladder irritation or increase your risk of having accidents.
-This includes foods like acidic fruits (lemons, limes, oranges, etc.), tomato-based foods, spicy foods, and chocolate.
-Beverages like coffee, tea, carbonated drinks, and alcohol can be problematic as well.
+What you eat can have a significant impact on your need to urinate.
+Certain foods act as irritants and may increase your chance of having an accident.
+These foods include acidic fruits, such as lemons, limes, and oranges, tomato-based foods, spicy foods, and chocolate.
+Beverages, such as coffee, tea, carbonated drinks, and alcohol can be problematic as well.
 Keep in mind that both caffeinated and noncaffeinated beverages can contribute to incontinence symptoms and poor bladder control.

-Improve Your Bladder Control Today
+Improve Bladder Control Today

-As you can see, there are plenty of changes you can make to your routine if you struggle with this common women’s health issue.
-Try these bladder control exercises and strategies today to improve your quality of life and combat your symptoms.Don’t forget to check out our online store as well for products that can further help you manage your incontinence.
+As you can see, there are plenty of changes you can make to your routine if you struggle with this common health issue.
+Try these strategies today to improve your quality of life and combat your symptoms.
+Over time, you may be able to enjoy life uninterrupted by poor bladder control.